-- Point of Sale Scheme - you identify and record the VAT at the time of sale
+- Point of Sale Scheme (external link) - you identify and record the VAT at the time of sale

-- Apportionment Scheme - you buy goods for resale
+- Apportionment Scheme (external link) - you buy goods for resale

-- Direct Calculation Scheme - you make a small proportion of sales at one VAT rate and the majority at another rate
+- Direct Calculation Scheme (external link) - you make a small proportion of sales at one VAT rate and the majority at another rate

-If your turnover excluding VAT is over £130 million you must agree a bespoke retail scheme with HM Revenue and Customs (HMRC).
+If your turnover excluding VAT is over £130 million you must agree a bespoke retail scheme (external link) with HM Revenue and Customs (HMRC).

-You cannot use retail schemes with the Flat Rate Scheme.
+You cannot use retail schemes with the Flat Rate Scheme (external link).